dhilman/container-management/README.md

 container registry and domain records.

 At the end of output from the `terraform apply` command, the IP address of the newly created server should be printed.
-This can be used to SSH onto the server (access to your SSH key would have been configured through Terraform)
+This can be used to SSH onto the server.
 - `ssh <server_ip_address> -i ~/.ssh/id_rsa -l root`